Smashing Magazine - we smash you with the information that will make your life easier. really.

 Go back to your original planet layer and grab your Burn Tool.
 Set the brush size to 300 px and make sure the Range is Midtones and the Exposure is 50%.
 Burn the lower left half of the planet, making sure you follow the curve of the planet as you do so.

-Place the image of the moon in the upper-right area of the planet.
-Like we did with the planet, duplicate the moon and set the layer to Overlay.
+Place the image of a meteorite in the upper-right area of the planet.
+Like we did with the planet, duplicate the meteorite and set the layer to Overlay.

 Step 2: Creating the Environment